This job posting is no longer active.

-This is a very exciting time to join the National Jewish Health team as we are currently transitioning to a new Electronic Medical Record (EMR) called Epic.
-Epic is a giant system that encompasses patient care, patient access, research, and financials.
-The Epic Clinical Applications Trainer is a new position and is critical in helping train end-users on how to use Epic.
+This is a very exciting time to join the National Jewish Health team as we are currently transitioning to Epic as our Electronic Medical Record (EMR) system.
+The Epic Credentialied Trainer (CT) is a new position and is critical in helping train end-users on how to use Epic.
 This is a great opportunity to make a huge impact and help create an excellent training program.

-We are looking for candidates who feel comfortable with public speaking and enjoy teaching computer-based training classes, as well as someone that will be a champion of this system change.
+Successful candidates will be comfortable with public speaking and enjoy teaching computer-based training classes and be a champion of this system change.
 Ideal candidates will have experience in the clinical modules of Epic, specifically the Ambulatory module.

 Serves as the trainer for the Electronic Medical Record (EMR) and other associated clinical applications for current and new personnel to meet ongoing training needs.

 - Conducts organizational training programs, including preparing for trainings, setting up the training room, facilitating the training, following up on any outstanding questions, and collecting feedback from participants.